Edilberto-Vazquez/website-services/README.md

 #### Language

-- If you want to change the language, change the lang parameter in the URL to rest
+- If you want to change the language, change the lang parameter in the URL for rest

 | First Header | Second Header |
 | ------------ | ------------- |